sca-marshals/marshal-docs/rapier_handbook.md

  internet sites is expressly forbidden. ii

-* * * * *

- Revision History – Summary of changes from previous version Page
- Paragraph
- Summary of change
- Number
- 2
- 1.E
- Remove reference to retired Appendix 5.
- 5
- 2.A
- Establish that objective criteria will be used to determine allowable blades in lieu of appendix 5.
- 5
- 2.B
- Definition of objective criteria for allowable blades.
- 7
- 1.C
- June 2012 changes to match the standard international equivalence.
- 7
- 1.D
- June 2012 changes to match the standard international equivalence.
- 11
- 1.B
- Doubled the weight and the deflection to aid measurement in the field.
- Added flexibility criteria for Cut and Thrust.
-Provide flexibility criteria in a table for easier reference.
- 20
- 5
- Retired Appendix Section 5.
- 21
- 6
- New appendix to track exceptions to the allowed blade criteria, such as fiberglass blades and plastic foils for Youth Rapier. iii

 # INTRODUCTION
 These rules set fundamental standards for rapier combat in the SCA.
 They are designed to allow use by the Kingdoms of the Society as basic rules, to which Kingdom-specific preferences (such as the weapons used) can be added.